r-miljons/MafiaBot/README.md

 `!start`

-* When 5 people have joined the lobby, a new channel is created with all the participants
+* When 5 people have joined the lobby, a new channel is created with all the participants.
+* Bot DMs each player their role (Mafia, Doctor, Detective or civilian).
+* Participants talk to each other with the goal of finding out who is the mafia
+*